 It’s about not turning away from the pain but learning to rest in it.
 Rather than distracting ourselves from the simple darkness at our core, we sit with it, paying close attention, and opening our hearts to all that is left, which is love.

 Go with developments, rather than against them.
 If you feel empty, empty out your life where it needs it.
 If you feel sad, let sadness be your dominant feeling.
 Being in tune with your deep mood is a way of clarifying yourself.
 Speak for it.
 Show it.
 Honor it.

 Importantly, Moore argues that when you feel sad for extended periods, it is best not to treat these moods with pharmaceuticals.
 I agree that, unless one is clinically and chronically depressed, it is best to ride out these periods as best you can, especially when the symptoms can be lessened through exercise, proper sleep and diet, meditation and/or prayer.
 Moore warns:

 Ours is still a therapeutic society that values the removal of symptoms over the soul’s sparkle and shine…broaden your imagination of what is happening to you.
-If you’re only idea is that you’re depressed, you will be at the mercy of the depression industry, which will treat you as one among millions, for whom there is only one approved story.
+If your only idea is that you’re depressed, you will be at the mercy of the depression industry, which will treat you as one among millions, for whom there is only one approved story.

 The dark night is a time for soul work, for digging deep into the self, and in Moore’s words discovering “what it is to live religiously”.
 The author explains what happens during this period, when you experience the world from the point-of-view of the soul: